hudongyue1/myGL/README.md

 2. The ray tracer v0.2, and it can support to render the triangle mesh.
 It can be downloaded in https://github.com/hudongyue1/myGL/releases/tag/lesson1

-  With a mesh model, it can triangulate it at first, then it can render it like:
+  With a mesh model, we can triangulate it at first, then render it like:

   ![v0.2](./resource/v0.2.png)